 Web Developer in SPACE *San Francisco for the time being

 Greg is a fearless web warrior, fighting for browser and website progress.
 While training at the University of Illinois in Urbana-Champaign, he published articles with the Opera Web Standards Curriculum.
-Subsequently, he went on to battle alongside many different web companies, including Amazon, Yahoo, and Google.
-After spearheading the movement for HTML5 video capabilities at YouTube, he changed his colors to fight alongside Facebook where he awaits his next battleground.
+Subsequently, he went on to battle alongside many different web companies, including Amazon, Yahoo, Google, and Facebook.
+After spearheading the movement for HTML5 video capabilities at YouTube and attacking data visualizations at Facebook, he changed his colors to fight alongside Boostable where he awaits his next battleground.

 Web Warrior(Senior Web Developer)